MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 Update the navigation property tabs in groups

 ### [Update-MgGroupTeamMember](Update-MgGroupTeamMember.md)
-Update the navigation property members in groups
+Update the role of a conversationMember in a team.

 ### [Update-MgGroupTeamOperation](Update-MgGroupTeamOperation.md)
 Update the navigation property operations in groups